lizaodawn/IMMARKUS-wiki-clone/Defining-your-data-model.md

 ## Entity Class Properties

 The purpose of Entity Classes is not just to identify certain things or concepts in your annotations.
-They also allow you to record specific details of an entity in a structured manner.
+They also allow you to record specific details about these things or concepts in an efficient way.
+In order to do this, you can define __Properties__ for your entity class.